Streaming

 A common application for streaming is with AI-powered chatbots:

-This approach creates a more interactive experience where users don't have to wait for the complete response before seeing any output.
+This approach creates a more interactive experience where users do not have to wait for the complete response before seeing any output.

 Streaming guidelines